antmicro/pyrenode3/README.md

 pip install 'pyrenode3[all] @ git+https://github.com/antmicro/pyrenode3.git'
 ```

+If you have Renode installed, then `pyrenode3` will interact with it.
-then download Renode Arch package from [here](https://builds.renode.io/renode-latest.pkg.tar.xz) and set `PYRENODE_PKG` to package's location.
+Otherwise, if you don't want to install Renode, you can download a Arch package from here and set `PYRENODE_PKG` to its's location.

 ## Running a demo

-To quickly run a sample demo, install the package and run:
+To quickly run a sample demo, download the package and run:

 ```
 wget https://builds.renode.io/renode-latest.pkg.tar.xz